oinuar/doppler/README.md

 cabal build
 ```

 This will build the library and all samples.
-You can find samples inside `dist`
+You can find samples inside `dist/build`
 folder with `*.jsexe` ending.